vishu-byte/Documentation/docs/index.md

-This is a general-purpose classical particle dynamics simulation code that focuses on modelling particulate systems/ granular matter.
-This system can be anything ranging from materials like colloids, grains to active and living systems like cellular assemblies.
-The discrete element is a soft or a hard sphere.
+This is a versatile classical particle dynamics simulation code that focuses on numerically modelling particulate systems/ granular matter.
+The system can be anything ranging from materials like colloids, grains to active and living systems like cellular assemblies.
+This code incorporates Discrete-Element-Method (DEM) simulation techniques [@zhu2007discrete] for application to both passive and active granular matter.

 ## Key features

-* Simulates a diverse range of physical systems including colloids, cellular assemblies, spinners etc
+* Simulates a diverse range of physical systems including colloids, cellular assemblies, spinners etc.
-* Availability of various integration schemes (Velocity-Verlet, Leimkuhler-Matthews) and force calculation algorithms.
+* Availability of various integration schemes (Velocity-Verlet, Leimkuhler-Matthews etc.) and force calculation algorithms.
 * Realistic Contact force models predefined.
 * Customizable and extendable codebase for specific research needs.
+* Easy to use

 ## Organization of this documentaion